harveysanders/drawing-and-animation/README.md

 }
 ````

 Sweet, save, switch, refresh!
 Nice, our circle bounces off the ceiling, respecting our boundary constraints!
+But now we gotta get our player's into the game:

+####TODO 10 : Player Movement

 Ok, next, let's write some logic to power or player's movement: